GreaterGoodest/blog.dev.repo/content/post/elf_science_p2.md

   4011d7:       34 fa                   xor    al,0xfa
 ```

-At the end of instructions, we can see our xor encryption culprit.
+At the end of the printed instructions, we can see our xor encryption culprit.
 The instructions to accomplish the xor is 0x34 0xfa, where 0x34 is the code for xor, and 0xfa is the encryption/decryption key.

 Let's NOP out those instructions.